Snippets of Township News

 of Summerdale

-1878 Major industry is developed with the establishment of Northwestern Terra Cotta Company near Clybourn and Wrightwood Avenue.
+1878 Major industry was developed called Northwestern Terra Cotta Company near Clybourn and Wrightwood Avenue.
 The company would employ ten thousand workers at its peek.
 An 1892 advertisement - Art Institute of Chicago

 This publisher recreates documents for the modern reader.
 This book has over 190 pages; I have only selected what I regarded the most interesting.
 More of the pages, not all, are mentioned in my album in LakeView Historical-Facebook.